padmini1405/registration_form_js/README.md

 Password Field
      - Must contain at least 6 characters.
      - Displays an error message if the password is too short.

-# Project Structure

-registration-form/
-│
-├── index.html
-├── script.js
-└── README.md

 # How It Works
 - The form listens to input and blur events.
 - Each field is validated in real-time.
 - Error messages are displayed dynamically below each field.
-- When submit button is clicked:
+- Submit button is disabled and enabled when there is no validation error.
-   - Name is not empty
-   - Email format is valid
-   - Password has at least 6 characters
 - On successful submission, a confirmation alert is displayed.

 # How to view